 A designated area of the learning resource center is dedicated as a computer lab.
-The computers in the lab are available to students, where they can access the electronic resources as well as electronic library materials.
+The computers are available to students, where they can access the electronic resources as well as electronic library materials.
 Additionally, the lab provides students with general PC software, access to the Internet, and the ability to print desired materials.